corda/corda-docs-portal/content/en/docs/corda-os/4.6/hello-world-introduction.md

 ### IOUContract

 For this tutorial, you will use the default `TemplateContract`.
-You will update it to create a fully-fledged `IOUContract` in [Applying contract constraints](tut-two-party-introduction.md).
+You will update it to create a full-fledged `IOUContract` in [Applying contract constraints](tut-two-party-introduction.md).

 ## Progress so far

-So far, you've decided on a design a simple CorDapp that will allow nodes to agree new IOUs on the blockchain.
+So far, you've decided on a design for a simple CorDapp that will allow nodes to agree new IOUs on the blockchain.

 Next, you’ll take a look at the template project you’ll be using as the basis for our CorDapp.